The Ferryman review at the Royal Court, London – ‘a production of abundance’

 The Ferryman is set in Northern Ireland at the height of the Troubles, in 1981.
 Bobby Sands is not long dead.

-Carney family patriarch Quinn has long ago walked away from the IRA for life as a farmer with his wife and seven kids.
+Quinn Carney long ago walked away from the IRA for life as a farmer with his wife and seven kids.
 Since the disappearance of his brother 10 years ago, his sister-in-law Caitlin lives with them too along with her son.

-Sam Mendes, returning to stage after helming his second James Bond film, directs a production of abundance.
-He knows how to orchestrate large group scenes.
-There are over 20 characters, a whole troupe of weans, numerous scenes of dancing and brawling, a real live goose and a real live baby.
+Sam Mendes, returning to the stage after helming his second James Bond film, directs a production of abundance.
+He’s excellent at orchestrating large group scenes.
+There are over 20 characters, including a whole troupe of children, numerous scenes of dancing and brawling, a real live goose and a real live baby.

-While there’s no one character here that’s as dominant as Jerusalem’s Rooster Byron, Butterworth has instead loaded his play with close-up studies of the various Carneys and their Corcoran cousins.
-The man gives good monologue, that’s for sure.
+While there’s no one character here that’s as dominant here as Jerusalem’s larger than life ‘Rooster’ Byron, Butterworth has loaded his play with close-up studies of the members of the Carney family and their Corcoran cousins.
+Butterworth knows how to write a memorable monologue, and the play is stuffed with them.

-Dearbhla Molloy’s life-hardened, Thatcher-hating Aunt Pat and Brid Brennan as catatonic Aunt Maggie, who has moments of convenient lucidity, both get rich speeches about their past.
-John Hodgkinson, as Tom Kettle, their English neighbour, who’s not so much slow as “unhurried”, is granted one unbearably poignant scene, while Tom Glynn-Carney gets a cracker of a speech about the unrest in Derry and the impact of Sands’ funeral, that’s packed full of youthful heat and swagger.
+Notable characters include Dearbhla Molloy’s life-hardened, Thatcher-hating Aunt Pat and Brid Brennan as catatonic Aunt Maggie, who has moments of convenient lucidity.
+They both get rich speeches about their past; John Hodgkinson, as Tom Kettle, their English neighbour, who’s not so much slow as “unhurried”, is granted one unbearably poignant scene, while Tom Glynn-Carney gets a cracker of a speech about the unrest in Derry and the political impact of Sands’ funeral, that’s packed full of youthful heat and swagger.

 The acting is pretty spectacular all round.
-Paddy Considine, making an impressive stage debut, is contained, quiet yet charismatic as Quinn, but it’s Laura Donnelly’s Caitlin – in love with man she can’t have, while tied to man she has long since done her grieving for – who makes the play’s heart beat.
+Paddy Considine, making an impressive stage debut, is contained, quiet yet charismatic as Quinn, but it’s Laura Donnelly’s Caitlin – in love with man she can’t have, while tied to man she has long since done her grieving for – who gives the play its heart beat.

-It’s a handsomely designed show too, with Peter Mumford’s lighting spilling through the windows of Rob Howell’s detailed brick-and beam farmhouse set.
+The Ferryman is a handsomely designed production too, with Peter Mumford’s lighting spilling through the windows of Rob Howell’s detailed brick-and-beam farmhouse set.

-Though The Ferryman is compelling even in its quiet moments, the play doesn’t entirely justify its mammoth running time and the violent tying together of the various threads feels a little rapid – if genuinely shocking.
-The last few moments will knock the wind out of you.
+Though compelling even in its quiet moments, the play doesn’t entirely justify its mammoth running time and the violent tying together of the various threads feels a little abrupt, if genuinely shocking.
+The last few moments are guaranteed to knock the wind out of you.

-In his mixing of the mythic and the modern, with banshees taking the place of giants, there’s a sense too that Butterworth is repurposing some of his former tricks – but it doesn’t really matter: they’re brilliant tricks and that’s what all magicians do.
+In his mixing of the mythic and the modern, there’s a sense too that Butterworth is deploying some familiar tricks, but, crucially, this doesn’t really matter: they’re brilliant tricks and, after all, that’s what magicians do.